vjomarum/SAGEOMAG_database/README.md

 * `SARIC-C_filters_shorter_lambda1000.txt`: SARIC.C from Figure 9d.

 ## Contact
-If you have any problems with downloading, viewing, applying filters or plotting figures related to the SAGEOMAG database, please do not hesitate to contact us: marum.vjo@gmail.com.
+If you have any problems with downloading, viewing, applying filters or plotting figures related to the SAGEOMAG database, please do not hesitate to contact me: marum.vjo@gmail.com.